 Zenabis is the only cannabis company in Canada to have received funding from both Provincial and First Nations governments.
 In addition to receiving an investment from New Brunswick to build our facility in Atholville, the Listuguj Mi’gmaq First Nation of that province has made a substantial investment in our vision.
 We hope to establish similar partnerships with other First Nations across Canada.

 So, who are the minds behind Zenabis?
 As CEO, I’m in charge of corporate growth, new market penetration and long-range planning.
-I believe my background in the nutraceutical, food, beverage, agriculture, land development and construction sectors are complementary to the cultivation, production and distribution of cannabis and related products.
+I believe my background in the nutraceutical, food, beverage, agriculture, land development and construction sectors are complementary to the cultivation, production and distribution of medical and recreational cannabis and related products.

 My partner is Chief Growing Officer Leo Benne, who is also General Manager of Bevo Farms.
 No one knows greenhouses and modern horticultural propagation methods like Leo.
 He’s a wizard at applying technology to the production of healthy, high-yield plants.
 We’re supported by executive-level experts in finance, operations, science, marketing and compliance.
 As individuals, they are exceptional leaders in their own right.
 Together, they will lift agricultural production and product innovation to new heights.
 They are my dream team, and I look forward to introducing many of them in future blog posts.

 Recreational cannabis legalization in Canada is an historic event.
 For our team, it represents a once-in-a-lifetime opportunity.
 We’re in the midst of a global paradigm shift, and Canada is leading the way.
 I believe that other countries will follow our model.